Periods, Power Series, and Integrated Algebraic Numbers: Convergent Systems and O-Minimality

 \vs{0.5cm} {\bf 3.12 Comment}

-\vs{0.1cm} In [27] Lion-Rolin preparation with additional information on the cells is established for convergent systems on the reals with Weierstra\ss $ $ preparation being closed under composition (but not necessarily having Weierstra\ss $ $ division).
+\begin{itemize} \item[(1)] The orginal Lion-Rolin preparation in the real case in [26] includes that the involved cells are real analytic and that the functions depending only on $x'$ (i.e. the corresponding $a(x'), \Theta(x'), b_1(x'),\ldots,b_{M+2}(x')$) are real analytic.
+We could also obtain this by some extra technical effort by defining the canonical extension of functions to the reals (compare with the beginning of Section 4) and demanding that these are real analytic.
+But we refrain from doing so since it is not necessary for the desired results on integration. \item[(2)] In [28] Lion-Rolin preparation with additional information on the cells is established for convergent systems on the reals with Weierstra\ss $ $ preparation being closed under composition (but not necessarily having Weierstra\ss $ $ division).
 As stated there the full Lion-Rolin preparation implies quantifier elimination, o-minimality and the description of definable functions by terms.
 We have done it the other way round.
-As observed in [27, Footnote on p.
+As observed in [28, Footnote on p.
 4396] one obtains from our starting point immediately a weaker version of preparation as in van den Dries and Speissegger [11].
 To establish our Lion-Rolin preparation we only had to invest some work.
-For establishing full Lion-Rolin preparation as in [27] one has also to care inductively about cell decomposition which requires heavy analysis.
+For establishing full Lion-Rolin preparation as in [28] one has also to care inductively about cell decomposition which requires heavy analysis. \end{itemize}